GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/quality-guidelines-faq/index.md

 extension and the extension is otherwise compliant with Chrome policies, then it would be acceptable.
 For example, a "related articles" extension that adds sponsored links to articles related to a page the user is visiting would be compliant with the single purpose policy because it has a single purpose limited to a narrow function of the browser.
-You also might want to explore the other monetization options described [here][10].

 ### Are toolbars permitted under this policy? {: #fourteen }